OUR AYA ONCOLOGY UNIT

 Together, we sought to create a space that communicates to patients that they, their family, and friends are essential, supported, and welcomed.

-From smart TVs to enhanced WiFi and game tables to a comfortable lounge area, our unit offers amenities that bring familiarity and assurance to AYAs, facilitates peer interactions, and inspires hope for all.
+Featuring extras like smart TVs, enhanced WiFi, game tables, and a comfortable lounge area, our unit offers amenities that bring familiarity and assurance to AYAs, facilitates peer interactions, and inspires hope for all.

 The unit’s open layout, spacious rooms, hybrid desks that convert into comfortable Murphy beds, and ample storage space in every patient room promote longer, higher quality, and more comfortable patient guest visits.

-Explore the many different features and amenities our unit has to offer at the menu below.
+Explore the many different features and amenities our unit has to offer.

 EXPLORE OUR UNIT FEATURES